CSTDev/personal-site/src/content/posts/2024-10-10-amplify-lambda-functions-with-triggers-in-go.md

 1. Update the template json file usually named `<function name>-cloudformation-template.json` replacing:

-    1. `Resources.Properties.Handler` : `index.handler` → **`bootstrap`**
+    - `Resources.Properties.Handler` : `index.handler` → **`bootstrap`**
-    2. `Resources.Properties.Runtime` : `nodejs18.x` → `provided.al2023`
+    - `Resources.Properties.Runtime` : `nodejs18.x` → `provided.al2023`
-2. Create the go module project:
+2. Create the Go files:
-    1. Change into the src directory `cd src`
+    - Change into the src directory `cd src`
-    2. Initialise the module `go mod init lambda`
+    - Initialise the module `go mod init lambda`
-    3. Create the `main.go` file
+    - Create the `main.go` file
-    4. Create the handler.
+    - Create the handler.
 The important bits below are the `main` function calling `lambda.Start(handler)`, see AWS documentation on Go Lambdas for what the handler can look like.
 This example is for triggering off a Cognito sign up to customise the messages:

         ```go
         package main